-More information on EHCPs can be found on the Local Offer website or parents and staff can have a chat with our SENDCo.
+More information on EHCPs can be found on the Local Offer website or parents and staff can talk to our friendly SENDCo for a chat.

 3. Are emotional difficulties always SEND?

 No. Some children have time when they are withdrawn or sad (e.g. because of a death of a family member or loved pet).